 ROCKET STRENGTH & CONDITIONINGFollow on Twitter for scores and updates @SG_ATCSUMMER WEIGHT ROOM SCHEDULE

-Monday - Thursday: 8:00 am to 10:00 am starting Monday, June 11th.SPRING GROVE ROCKETS TRAINING PRINCIPLESEmphasis on Correct Technique
+Monday - Thursday: EVERYONE STARTS AT 8:00 am.
+Begins Monday, June 3rd.SPRING GROVE ROCKETS TRAINING PRINCIPLESEmphasis on Correct Technique

 Excellent technique is emphasized above all else in all training programs.
 Technique is never sacrificed in favor of more weight or more speed. ncreases in strength, power, and speed will occur more efficiently and effectively once excellent technique has been mastered.

 The program design will take into account the common stresses of a specific sport and will improve the athlete's ability to absorb forces developed by the body during these movements.
 Successful teams are teams that can stay healthy the duration of the season.

 Optimal improvements in performance occur only when training is performed with high intensity.
 Training below this level slows down or eliminates increases in strength, power, speed, or flexibility.
 Remember, however, that the priority is technique first and intensity second.